ZeroJian/UmbrellaWeather/README.md

 Weather Icons using free resources Use Skench increases color [Icons](http://sm-artists.com/?page_id=925)

 ### Matters needing attention
+The weather API nonsupport other country search, so the app only chinese ,if other country of use , location service is work

 use heweather free API service,Number of requests every day 3000

 If the request exceeds the limit are free to register [heweather](http://www.heweather.com)